ocp-power-automation/openshift-install-power/docs/variables.md

 The installation process needs `pull-secret.txt` in the current directory for downloading OpenShift images on the cluster.
 If not found, the variables command will prompt for pull-secret contents.

 Similar to pull-secret.txt file the script will also lookup for `id_rsa` & `id_rsa.pub` files in the current directory.
 If not found it will prompt to use the current login user's SSH key pair at `~/.ssh/`.
 If you reply a `no` then the script will create an SSH key pair for you in the current directory.
 The private key `id_rsa` can be used to login to the cluster.
+The SSH keys should be in OpenSSH format and without a passphrase.

 Please ensure you have exported the IBM Cloud API key using following command:
 ```